Shirleyzzzzz/hello-world/README.md

 # hello-world

-following the official guide of learning GitHub
+I'm reading the official guide of learning GitHub

+I believe I will have a good commmand at GitHub soon.